foxmask/yeoboseyo/README.md

 ### :eyes: Adding some Feeds to track

-Go on http://0.0.0.0:8000 and fill the form to add new Feeds to track
+Go on `http://0.0.0.0:8000` and fill the form to add new Feeds to track

-* If you plan to publish RSS Feeds into a joplin note, fill the "Joplin folder" field, if not leave it empty.
+* If you plan to publish RSS Feeds
+  * into a `local folder`, fill the `local storage` field with the complet path of that folder, if not leave it empty.
-* If you plan to publish RSS Feeds on your Mastodon account, check the checkbox "Publish on Mastodon?", if not, leave it unchecked
+  * on your Mastodon account, check the checkbox `Publish on Mastodon?`, if not, leave it unchecked
+  * on your `Mattermost`/`Slack`/`Discord` channel, just set the URL of the `Webhook` of one of those services, if not, leave it empty.

 ###  :dizzy: Running the engine